fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 }
 {% endhighlight %}

 In this way, we can attach further metadata and then evolve unique behaviors based on that data without having to modify the backend library doing all this parsing.
 The above probably isn't the most ideal case and this probably is not the best or most performant way to handle this, but I didn't feel like it was wise to start modifying ShaderTools deeply to accomodate the premise of these tags.
 So in the end I think I leaving it to the user to do things like the above makes the most sense.
 In the case of the other tags, like the one attached to the `ClusteredForward` group, we would make note of this (on the rendegraph or client level, of course) and then be sure to fill the buffers in questions with zeros, and schedule another clear/fill to zero operation at the end of each renderpass.
 I do have other ideas, however: like potentially making the tags field cause the execution of a secondary script, which can be used to modify the resource as appropriate to include the appropriate fields (maybe by potentially reaching in and directly mutating a `VkBufferCreateInfo`?).
 Unfortunately, I haven't yet had time to further explore this idea.
-The farther I got was using the tags field to call a `std::function` object that was stored in a `std::unordered_map<std::string, std::function<void(st::ShaderResource*)>>` (thus used to mutate the passed resource): this accomplishes the same end result, but still is less data-driven than I would prefer since the functions we call are compiled code.
+The farther I got was using the tags field to call a `std::function` object that was stored in a `std::unordered_map<std::string, std::function<void(st::ShaderResource*)>>`: this accomplishes the same end result, but is still less-than-ideal of course as the code for modifying these resources is still compiled-in (for now).

 #### Handling Structured Buffers

 The `UBO` structure in the above snippet of the shader resource script probably looked a little weird: first I had the buffers member name, and then the field was another Lua table containing a type string and an index.
 This combo looks messy, but the index is unfortunately required: Lua uses unordered tables, so the order of the members may otherwise end up scrambled and confused.

-### Automating Resource Creation and Population (Sometimes!)
+This took me some time to even realize, however, as it wasn't until I compared a shader before and after processing that I even noticed the order of the members had changed.

+Object sizes are read from a table mapping the object's type string to a size value - there exist a large quantity of default sizes baked into the ShaderTools backend, but a user can actually freely add more sizes by declaring a new `ObjectSizes` table.
+The key is the object's type string, then, and the value is just the size.
+This table is then appended to the pre-existing table in ShaderTools.

 ### Extracting Even More Metadata

+As mentioned earlier, part of my goal in getting this system to work was so that I could use it to assist rendergraph construction.
+Now tha we can create the backing resources attached to shaders, we need to figure out how much data we can extract about the usage of resources by each individual shader (and sometimes, shader stages).
+The biggest thing we want to identify is if a resource is `readonly` or `writeonly` - which becomes rather hard to identify.
+At first, I thought this qualifier was being explicitly applied to a resource if it was at all able to: in GLSL recompiled from SPIR-V assembly the `readonly`/`writeonly` qualifiers were being applied to resources.
+But upon reading the `.spvasm` files myself, I couldn't find these qualifiers anywhere - and reading the SPIR-V spec revealed that this qualifier is only available when applied to images (and seemingly, not even texel buffers).

+{% highlight text %}
+OpDecorate %positionRanges DescriptorSet 1
+OpDecorate %positionRanges Binding 1
+OpDecorate %positionRanges Restrict
+OpDecorate %lightBounds DescriptorSet 2
+OpDecorate %lightBounds Binding 1
+OpDecorate %lightBounds Restrict
+OpDecorate %Flags DescriptorSet 2
+OpDecorate %Flags Binding 2
+OpDecorate %Flags Restrict
+{% endhighlight %}

+The only qualifier I could see - shown above in a snippet of SPIR-V assembly - was the "restrict" one that I was specifying be applied myself in the resource scripts.
+So how was the recompiler, when compiling back into GLSL, able to decide to apply these qualifiers?
+I created an issue in the `spirv-cross` repo, but diving further into the source code, learning more about SPIR-V, and a clarifying answer by

 ##### Getting Strings Across A DLL Boundary